 - Communicate freely ideas in your own words.
 The specific expression of an idea is protected by copyright, but the idea itself is not.

+- Rather than reading and citing a long reference work verbatim, summarize (“as one scholar explained…’) and communicate the idea in your own words.
 In free & open teaching settings (leading a small group, teaching a large group or otherwise freely sharing ideas), citations can be disruptive and lengthy verbatim quotes difficult to follow.
-Rather than reading and citing a long reference work verbatium, summarize (“as one scholar explained…’) and communicate the idea in your own words.

 For example, Ray Stedman was my first pastor.
 As a baby-believer, I attended his church and read all his books.
-So much of his thought has became my thought that sometimes I don’t know when I’m quoting him or just teaching what I believe to be true.
+So much of his thought has become my thought that sometimes I don’t know when I’m quoting him or simply teaching what I believe to be true.

 But sometimes I’m explaining a passage that I heard Ray teach at some point.
 Am I quoting him?
 Probably.
 Do I realize it?
 No. I am echoing his thought, because I absorbed it like a sponge in the years I attended his church.

 And, Ray Stedman is not my only mentor.
 I am deeply grateful for the many who have taught me well.
 I have been blessed to know some of my mentors personally while others I know only through MP3s and thick reference books.